Hacker0x01/docs.hackerone.com/docs/programs/public-disclosure.md

 After public disclosure has been requested, the admin of the of the program can choose to publicly disclose the report.
 They can select **Disclose publicly** to disclose the report.

 ![public-disclosure-3](./images/public-disclosure-3.png)

+>Made a mistake?
+To remove a pending disclosure request, reopen and re-close the report.

 This diagram illustrates HackerOne's public disclosure process: